 “This proposal is a promising first step towards reversing the serious damage the Trump administration did to the environmental review process.

-“The impacts from climate change, like more frequent and intense storms and rising waters, is already battering Bay region communities and businesses, and making Bay restoration more difficult.
+“The impacts from climate change, like more frequent and intense storms and rising waters, are already battering Bay region communities and businesses, and making Bay restoration more difficult.
 Reinstating the requirement to examine how a project will add to the cumulative effects of climate change is essential to protecting the watershed and its more than 18 million people from this deadly threat.

 “Many of our region’s underrepresented communities are overburdened as it is by multiple sources of pollution.
 Requiring federal agencies to again assess how a project would further foul the air, land, and water in these communities is vital to ensuring environmental justice for all.